adamalbrecht/ngModal/README.md

 ## Inline Options

-There are a few options that be configured inline with attributes.
+There are a few options that can be configured inline with attributes.

 | Option         | Default | Description                                                       |
 | -------------- | ------- | ----------------------------------------------------------------- |